poweradmin/poweradmin-docs/docs/database/sqlite.md

-# SQLite Configuration Guide for PowerAdmin
+# SQLite Configuration Guide for Poweradmin

 ## Overview

-This guide explains how to configure PowerAdmin to use SQLite as your database backend.
+This guide explains how to configure Poweradmin to use SQLite as your database backend.

 ## Requirements